With a touch of the Irish, a double dose of chocolate and a luscious layer of cheesecake, this Baileys Brownie Cheesecake was a home run!

 - ¼ cup plus 1 tablespoon Baileys Irish Cream

 - ¼ cup plus 1 tablespoon heavy cream

 - 2 tablespoons Baileys Irish Cream

 - ¼ cup plus 2 tablespoons powdered sugar

-Shut oven heat off and leave the door shut for 30 mins to cool down cheesecake slowly.
+- Shut oven heat off and leave the door shut for 30 mins to cool down the cheesecake slowly.

-Pipe onto the chilled ganache and keep in the fridge.
+- Pipe onto the chilled ganache and keep the cheesecake in the fridge.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.